-The issuance of Shares incurs annual costs consisting of the acquisition costs of Share capital such as capital mobilisation, Members' relations, promotions and so on, including costs associated with producing the present Prospectus, amounting to approximately $\in$ 5.4 million for 2020.
-This amount includes Share administration costs within the Cooperative's International Office.
-The one-off costs associated with producing the present Prospectus are budgeted at $\in$ 111,000.
+The issuance of Shares incurs annual costs consisting of the acquisition costs of Share capital such as capital mobilisation via support associations and OISF, Members' relations, promotions and so on, including costs associated with producing the present Prospectus.
+For 2020, these costs amounted to approximately € 5.6 million.
+We expect comparable costs to be incurred in 2021 or for the 12 months during the life of this Prospectus.
+The one-off costs associated with producing the present Prospectus are budgeted at € 117,000.
 These costs are and will be reflected in the profit and loss account under operating costs.
 The direct costs of issuing Shares are not separately charged to Members.